 The matching contributions are also a huge benefit to employees participating in a retirement plan.

 "If an employer is offering you a matching contribution, that is one of the few things in life that truly is free," Augelli said.
 "That can quickly accumulate into a nice contribution that they are going to make into your retirement account."

-Because the money comes out of a paycheck each month, employer-sponsored retirement plans offer workers a very simple way to save for their golden years, he added.
+Because the money comes out of your paycheck each month, employer-sponsored retirement plans offer a simple way to save for your golden years, he added.

 "Savings in these plans is easy and takes the indecisiveness out of it," Augelli said.
 "It is a great way to invest in your own future."

-Retirement plans are an important part of retaining and attracting top workers, Augelli said.
-Retirement plans have "become an expected part of compensation plans," Augelli said.
-"Employees are looking for an employer who is going to offer them access to a retirement plan," he added.
+Retirement plans are an important part of compensation, Augelli said.
+"Employees are looking for an employer who is going to offer them access to a retirement plan."

 The plans are especially enticing to employees when they include a matching contribution from the employer.

 "It is really seen as a value in the workplace," Murphy said.